Reiwa era: Currency

 According to the Japan Mint, all coins with the new era name have been released since October 2019.
 It takes three months to make preparations such as creating molds in order to input text or pictures.
 The Mint will prioritize creating 100- and 500-yen coins due to their high mintage and circulation, with an anticipated release by the end of July 2019.

 Technology

 Anticipating the coming of the new era, the Unicode Consortium reserved a code point in September 2018 for a new glyph which will combine half-width versions of Reiwas kanji, 令 and 和, into a single character; similar code points exist for earlier era names, including Shōwa and Heisei periods.
 The resulting new version of Unicode, 12.1.0, was released on 7 May 2019.

-The Microsoft Windows update KB4469068 included support for the new era.
+Updates were released for Windows, macOS, and iOS to support the new era.

 Events

 On 19 November 2019, Shinzo Abe became the longest-serving prime minister of Japan and surpassed the previous 2,883-day record of Katsura Tarō.
 Abe also beat Eisaku Satō's record of 2,798 consecutive days on 23 August 2020.
 He resigned for health reasons in September 2020 and was succeeded by Yoshihide Suga.

 In early 2020, Japan began to suffer from the COVID-19 pandemic as several countries reported a significant increase in cases by March 2020.
 Japan and other countries donated masks, medical equipment, and money to China.

 In June 2020, Fugaku was declared the most powerful supercomputer in the world with a performance of 415.53 PFLOPS.
 Fugaku also ranked first place in computational methods performance for industrial use, artificial intelligence applications, and big data analytics.
 It was co-developed by the RIKEN research institute and Fujitsu.